how to remove your bobcat injector

 Steps:

-Before you get into removing any other parts, grab a cloth or a towel and clean off any dirt, dust and particles that could potentially fall into your engine.
+Before you start removing any other parts, grab a lint-free cloth or a towel and clean off any dirt, dust and particles that could potentially fall into your engine.

 how to pull off pcv tube of injector for bobcat